Shota Rustaveli Street, Tashkent

 Shota Rustaveli street (Shota Rustaveli ko'chasi, Шота Руставели кўчаси) is one of the central streets of Tashkent, Uzbekistan.
-The length of the street is approximately estimated to be 6.5 kilometers long and during the Middle age times, the street was the linking road between Tashkent and Samarkand.
-In the past, "Shota Rustaveli" street was called as the "Zangiota street" (Zangiota) and "Summer house street"(Dala hovli).
+The length of the street is approximately estimated to be 6.5 kilometers long and during Middle Age times, the street was the linking road between Tashkent and Samarkand.
+In the past, "Shota Rustaveli" street was called "Zangiota street" (Zangiota) and "Summer house street"(Dala hovli).

 History

 “Shota Rustaveli street" was first established under the name of "Summer house street" of Russian Empire in the second half of the 19th century.
 When it was first opened, the street was the passage to the Turkistan garden, after some years "Shota Rustaveli street" was renamed as the "Zangiota street".
 However, in the year of 1938 it was renamed to its current name and was called as the "Shota Rustaveli street", under the name of Georgian poet and writer, Shota Rustaveli.
 After the late 1930s the government started constructing new and modern buildings.

 After the Independence of Republic of Uzbekistan, the big part of the city, which was about 4 kilometers long it was renamed after the name of Uzbek poet Usman Nasir in the year of 1991.
 However, after the year of 2000 it was renamed back to its old name, and was called as the "Shota Rustaveli street".